luyilin/kokk/README.md

 KOKK is a tool that fetches a Markdown file and renders it as a beautiful one-page documentation.

 More than this, you can insert a vue component into the doc.
-In this [example](https://vue-cute-rate.netlify.com), it use [vue-juri](https://github.com/luyilin/vue-juri) to inject two demos and usages of [vue-cute-rate](https://github.com/luyilin/vue-cute-rate) into the doc, seems cool, right? 😉
+In this [example](https://vue-cute-rate.netlify.com), it use [vue-juri](https://github.com/luyilin/vue-juri) to insert two demos of [vue-cute-rate](https://github.com/luyilin/vue-cute-rate) into the doc, seems cool, right? 😉

 The design is inspired by [Ant Design](https://ant.design/components/rate/)!
 I like the elegant way to display a documentation.